msikma/kanaconv/readme.md

 Since the module does not have an internal dictionary, it can't know that こうま is split across two words in such a way.
-In order to get a correct transliteration, you need to manually add a pipe character to the input, e.g. こ|うま:
+In order to get a correct transliteration, you need to manually add a pipe character to the input to indicate the border, e.g. こ|うま:

 ```python
 # transliteration of 子馬